Skip to main content

 config_key = "my-first-int-config"

-puts "#{config_key} is: #{$prefab.get(config_key)}"
+puts "#{config_key} is: #{Prefab.get(config_key)}"

 Default Values for Configs